jack0son/woke-dapp/README.md

-The web3 service (a set of actors) takes responsibility for blockchain nuances, applying its own policies for problems like account balances, gas usage, node availability, giving the rest of the application (other services) a much smaller error surface to work with and some clean assumptions for how web3 interactions are being handled.
+The web3 service (a set of actors) takes responsibility for blockchain nuances, applying its own policies for problems like account balances, gas usage, and node availability, giving the rest of the application (other services) a much smaller error surface to work with and some clean assumptions for how web3 interactions are handled.

 One such assumption is that transactions will never fail due a lack of connection to the ethereum node.
 Once the web3 service receives a transaction message, it becomes responsible for confirming it with the network.
+Upon failure, the requesting service receives a message which enacts it's own policies for dealing with reverts and incorrect parameters.

 Once the actors library is tested and cleaned up it will replace existing server-side web3 code in the oracle and wallet funder.